rxrbln/t2sde/README.md

 we mirror to Git for user's convenience and might switch to it as primary repository in the future.

-# Feature issue bounties
+# Feature & bug bounties

 In 2021 René Rebe's https://exactcode.com started a feature bounty program!
 At the time of writing paying out 10€ for bounty-S, 25€ for bounty-M, 50€ for bounty-L and 100€ for bounty-XL feature requests issues marked so by "rxrbln".
-Additionally one binary Euro (2.56€) may be eligible for any other bug filled by the T2 creator.
+Additionally, since autumn 2023 one binary Euro (2.56€) may be eligible for any other bug filled by the T2 creator.

 The provided patch or pull request must be reasonable clean code and reproducible (at least mostly) build and work.
 Successful bounties are